gvwilson/sensibleadventures/wrestler/wrestler.md

 The Anuat scowled.
 "What is this?"

-Argusson shrugged.
+Argasdottir shrugged.
 "A warding spell.
 If anyone crosses it during the night, or tries to do magic across it, I'll know.
 Just a precaution."

 The Anuat grunted and went back to work.
-Argusson shrugged again and continued his magic.
+Argasdottir shrugged again and continued his magic.

 ---